Deepikaa-06/sql-for-data-analysis/README.md

-# sql-for-data-analysis
+# 📊 SQL for Data Analysis

+## 📌 About
-This repository contains structured SQL practice queries including joins, group by, subqueries, and advanced filtering techniques, designed to strengthen data analysis and database skills.
+This repository contains a collection of SQL queries designed to practice and strengthen data analysis skills.
+It covers fundamental to advanced SQL concepts.

+---

+## 📂 Topics Covered
+- 🔹 Joins (INNER, LEFT, RIGHT, FULL)
+- 🔹 Group By & Aggregations
+- 🔹 Subqueries
+- 🔹 Filtering (WHERE, IN, NOT IN, NULL)
+- 🔹 Order By, Limit, Offset

+---

+## 🛠 Tools Used
+- MySQL WORKBENCH

+---

+## 📁 Repository Structure